-There are only a few short stories, but I really enjoyed writing them.
-I wrote them to enter into contests.
+I’ve written a few short stories, and really enjoyed it.
+I wrote for contests.
 Some writers look down their noses at contests, but they can be very motivating.

-Momus Interruptus won Honorable Mention, and Smoking Loopholes was the hardest to write.
+The Bus Trip.
+Momus Interruptus won Honorable Mention.
+Smoking Loopholes was the hardest to write.
 It had to be in dialogue only.
 Nothing else.

 My favorite is A Difficult Matter.
-It was supposed to be written in the I is Another category.
+It’s written in the I is Another category.

 The sweat vanished from her skin as she sank down into the cool, blue swimming hole.
 The radio spread a festive mood to the commune members, who were picnicking, sunbathing, and laughing while dropping from the rope swing into the water a few feet away.
 Everybody got silent, however, when the music was replaced by an automated emergency broadcast network message.
 Thinking it was just a test, the festivities resumed until the annoying tone switched to a panicked broadcaster’s voice…

 (Stories need only touch on this topic in some way to qualify.)

 I’d driven an hour to my favorite summer spot.
 Leafy green trees hung lazily over me while I floated on my little inflatable raft, trailing my hands through the cool water.
 Every now and then, I’d close my eyes and roll over the side of the raft into the clear depths of the swimming hole.
 From under the water, I could hear the muffled sounds of other people who’d come here to escape the city heat for a day.